StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 They have also been used for music generation, where the "tokens" were start note, end note, move clock forward, and a volume indicator.

 ## Natural Language Generation

+Given an already trained language model, how do we sample a sequence of tokens from it?

 Teacher Forcing: during training we feed the decoder with the right words from the supervised decoded sentence, regardless of what it is actually predicting on each step.

 ![Screen_Shot_2021-01-14_at_18-31-12.png](image/Screen_Shot_2021-01-14_at_18-31-12.png){: alt="" loading="lazy"}